 But I got my period the summer before 8th grade.
 It would have read like a Judy Blume book had it not have happened in a McDonald’s bathroom with no warning whatsoever!
 Wtf!!’

 Which turned into the conversation about sex and that when the time comes that she is ready, I would hope that she comes to me so we can discuss it (without judgment) and she can be prepared and safe.
-I explained HPV and how most birth control only prevents pregnancy, you need condoms to prevent the spread of STDs.
+I explained HPV and how most birth control only prevents teen pregnancy in the USA, you need condoms to prevent the spread of STDs.
 I went on to tell her that HPV is usually undiagnosed but can cause infertility so condoms should always be on hand.

 Anyways, not everyone is as comfortable talking to their children about all of this so thank goodness there are so many tools to help parents these days.
 We use Amaze.org for the videos and love the American Girl books for written reference.